Cesare Monti: Archbishop of Milan

 The episcopal see of Milan became empty at the death of Cardinal Federico Borromeo in September 1631.
 Pope Urban VIII at first appointed as new Archbishop of Milan the Cardinal Girolamo Colonna di Sciarra, but the Spanish government, under which was the Duchy of Milan, refused the mandatory assent with the justification that Colonna was not a native of Milan.
 Thus on 20 December 1632 the pope appointed Cesare Monti, born in Milan, as Archbishop of Milan: the Spanish government at first opposed, but later gave its assent on 30 May 1633.
 On 28 November 1633 Cesare Monti was proclaimed Cardinal Priest and on the same date he resigned as Latin Patriarch of Antioch.
 Monti returned in Rome on 24 June 1634 and he took the title of Santa Maria in Traspontina on 6 August 1634.

 Due to a clash between the Spanish government and the Vicar of the Milan's Chapter about the benefices arose during the vacancy of the Archbishop, Monti had to wait up to 29 April 1635 to formally enter in Milan.

 When Monti entered in Milan, the town was still seriously enfeebled by the Great Plague of Milan which was ended in 1631 and killed almost the half of the population.
 He issued regulation concerning the discipline of the clergy and he convened all the vicars of the diocese on Milan in 1635.
 He celebrated three diocesan synods in 1637, 1640, 1650, and he published a new edition of the Ambrosian Missal in 1640.
 In 1644 he participated to the Papal conclave which elected Giovanni Pamphili, with the name of Pope Innocent X.

-With his broadminded approach, Monti supported the not-conventional lay confraternity founded by Giacomo Filippo di Santa Pelagia in Milan, which promoted the conversions of prostitutes and which after Monti's death was condamnated by the Church authorities.
+With his broadminded approach, Monti supported the unconventional lay confraternity founded by Giacomo Filippo di Santa Pelagia in Milan, which promoted the conversions of prostitutes and which was condemned by the Church after Monti's death.
 Monti was also a great patron of culture and arts, as well as a collector of paintings, and a part of his gallery, originally of 221 pieces, is now at the Diocesan Museum of Milan.

 Monti died on 16 August 1650 in Milan.
 He was exposed in the metropolitan Cathedral of Milan and buried in the North transept, though he had expressed a desire to be buried at the Sanctuary of the Divine Maternity of Mary in Trezzo sull'Adda.
 However, cathedral administrators and the Milanese people did not follow his desire, "wanting to have in their cathedral the beloved archbishop".